portugueslab/sashimi/lightsheet_procedure.md

     (i.e. hit something a bit more caudal like the swimming bladder which also shows autofluorescence).
 You can turn off the laser now.

-3. with the room lights on, manually focus the objective with objective manipulator and find the eyes/silhouette of the fish by moving the stage with its X and Y manipulators.
+3. With the room lights on, manually focus the objective with objective manipulator and find the eyes/silhouette of the fish by moving the stage with its X and Y manipulators.
 Now turn off room lights.